 - have / obtain a Working With Children Check

 No longer a student?
 We invite applications from graduates however please note that volunteer opportunities are only available during office hours, 9:00am to 5:00pm.

 We conduct our volunteer intake annually in January/February.
 Volunteer opportunities may also arise throughout the year if positions become vacant.
-Please direct any volunteer queries by email to our Volunteer and Administrative Coordinator at email@example.com
+Please direct any volunteer queries by email to our Admin Officer and Volunteer Coordinator at firstname.lastname@example.org

 Secondary students and tertiary placement students